CReizner/SharpAstrology.HumanDesign/README.md

 - [x] If exact birth time is unknown, but a time spectrum is given, then all possible charts with probability can be calculated.
 - [x] Adding support for composite charts.
 - [x] Adding support for transit charts
-- [ ] Make chart calculation thread save.
-- [ ] Improve performance for chart calculations using parallelism and eliminating LINQ.
+- [ ] Improve performance for chart calculations.